 On a mission to eliminate waste in the fashion industry, clothing designer and zero waste pioneer Daniel Silverstein offers handmade designs using pre-consumer waste and other hard-to-recycle materials.

-All handmade in NYC, zero waste Daniel's (zwd) genderless clothing and accessories send nothing to landfill.
-For shipping, packaging and office materials, zwd uses only recycled and recyclable materials as well.
+All handmade in NYC, with zero waste Daniel's (zwd) genderless clothing and accessories, send nothing to landfill.
+For shipping, packaging, and office materials, zwd uses only recycled and recyclable materials as well.

 With a commitment to making work that doesn’t hurt people or oppress them, definitely be sure to check out zero waste daniel for a creative and zero waste take on ethical designer fashion.
 Sizes range from XS-3X.